 Moderna CEO confident of producing 500 million COVID-19 vaccine doses in 2021

-Moderna Inc will be able to produce 500 million doses of its COVID-19 vaccine in 2021, Chief Executive Officer Stéphane Bancel said on Friday
+LONDON: Moderna will be able to produce 500 million doses of its COVID-19 vaccine in 2021, Chief Executive Officer Stéphane Bancel said on Friday (Dec 4).

-REUTERS: Moderna Inc will be able to produce 500 million doses of its COVID-19 vaccine in 2021, Chief Executive Officer Stéphane Bancel said on Friday.

-The company has submitted applications seeking emergency use authorization in the United States and the European Union after full results from a late-stage study showed the vaccine was 94.1per cent effective with no serious safety concerns.
+The company has submitted applications seeking emergency use authorisation in the United States and the European Union after full results from a late-stage study showed the vaccine was 94.1 per cent effective with no serious safety concerns.

 "For 500 million, I am very comfortable we are gonna get there (2021)," Bancel said at the Nasdaq Investor Conference.

 The Food and Drug Administration is set to hold an advisory committee meeting on Dec.
-17 to discuss the company's request for emergency authorization for its COVID-19 vaccine.
+17 to discuss the company's request for emergency authorisation for its COVID-19 vaccine.

 Bancel said the company has seen renewed demand from many countries seeking additional doses after it reported clinical data.